-I am a behavioral and spatial ecologist, science communicator, and visual storyteller.
-I believe that transforming ecological knowledge into effective conservation decision-making requires exchanging information across disciplines and cultural barriers.
-For this reason, I aim to transform science into stories that can inform wildlife management by making information about the natural world more engaging and accessible to the scientific and non-scientific community.
+I am a behavioral and spatial ecologist, science communicator, and educational leader.
+I believe transforming ecological knowledge into effective conservation decision-making requires exchanging information across disciplines and cultural barriers.
+For this reason, I transform science into stories that inform environmental management by making information about the natural world more engaging and accessible to the scientific and non-scientific community.

-I combine my background in science with my passion for visual storytelling in new and exciting ways.
+I combine my background in science with my passion for storytelling in new and exciting ways.
 I was selected to be a Distinguished Fellow at IWFF Filmmaker Labs, a cross-disciplinary filmmaking workshop led by the International Wildlife Film Festival and Day's Edge Productions.
+I currently transform science into stories about biodiversity conservation at NatureServe, where I also act as lead project manager and creative director for the NatureServe Network Van Tour.

 Richard Jackson Photography